Gomersal: History

 The Roundhill Mill site in the Cliffe lane area of Gomersal is known for the sighting of the scratje (pronounced Skrayty), a legendary Norse spirit supposedly observed by a son before the death of his father and characterised by a cold and apparently sourceless light which moves erratically.
 The old name for Cliffe Lane was Scrat Lane.

 Gomersal was heavily wooded up to the late 19th century with Swinley Great Wood, Lanes Wood, Scotland (Fusden) Wood containing the Taylor family burial ground, and Church Wood between the Hill Top and Monk Ings.

 During the Second World War, Gomersal had a number of public air raid shelters, with quite a few remaining in 2007 at Birkenshaw roundabout Park, Gomersal First School, Hill Top.
 This was likely due to the semi-underground control bunker for the anti-aircraft guns in the West Riding, protecting Leeds, Bradford, Huddersfield and Halifax.
 The bunker was in the grounds of Oakroyd Hall, making this a target for the German Luftwaffe; Oakroyd Hall is now the headquarters of the West Yorkshire Fire and Rescue Service.

 There was also a Royal Observer Corps "Orlit" type surface observation post on the Popeley Fields around 1/3 mi from the Gomersal Cricket ground.
-This was active throughout the war and manned day and night.
+This was active throughout the war and staffed day and night.
 In the 1960s on the same site a nuclear-blast-proof underground bunker was constructed as a monitoring post, one of over 1,500 constructed in the UK, for use in measuring direction, strength of blast and fallout in the event of the UK coming under nuclear attack.
 The ROC stood down during the late 1980s with the reduced threat of the Cold War and the bunkers were abandoned and sold or given back to the land owners.

 Gomersal was formerly a township and chapelry in the parish of Birstall.
 In 1866 Gomersal became a separate civil parish, in 1894 Gomersal became an urban district, and on 1 April 1915 the district was abolished to form Spenborough Urban District.
 On 1 April 1974 the parish was abolished.
 In 1951 the parish had a population of 7951.